 Here is where VIES comes into play.
 Businesses generally do not pay VAT and governments want to be sure that they’re not missing out on VAT amounts due to fraudulent claims.
 Since January 1, 2020, the use of a valid VAT number is a substantive requirement for applying the zero VAT rate.
 As a supplier, you have to establish means to ascertain the validity of a business customer.
 You will need to have proof that a customer has actively communicated the VAT number to you.
 It is not enough to discover the number yourself on the internet.
 In practice, you would offer customers an input field for the VAT number during checkout.

 VIES also generates an official consultation number in a validation request.
 The consultation number is a piece of evidence given by VIES to prove that you have validated a given VAT number on a given date.
 You can keep the evidence as additional layer of proof.

-To perform automated VAT number validations through the VIES API, you can use their SOAP service.
+To perform VAT number validations through the VIES API, you can use their SOAP service.
 It is publicly accessible and does not require prior registration.
-You may send your XML request to a WSDL endpoint.
-VIES offers more technical information on its website.
+You send your XML request to a WSDL endpoint according to the technical information on the official VIES website.